International Table Tennis Federation: Organisational structure

 All member associations of the ITTF attend annual general meeting (AGM).
 Agendas on changes of the constitution, laws of table tennis, applications for membership etc. are discussed and finalised through votes.
 Also, the president of ITTF, 8 executive vice-presidents, and 32 or less continental representatives are elected at an AGM, serving for a four-year term.
 The president, executive vice-presidents, and the chairman of the athletes' commission compose executive committee.

 The executive committee, continental representatives and presidents of the five continental federations or their appointees compose the board of directors (Board).
 The Board manages the work of the ITTF between AGMs.
 Several committees, commissions, working groups or panels work under the constitution of ITTF or under the Board.

 Role in diplomacy

 Unlike the organisations for more popular sports, the ITTF tends to recognise teams from generally unrecognised governing bodies for disputed territory.
 For example, it recognised the Table Tennis Federation of Kosovo in 2003 even though Kosovo was excluded from most other sports.
 It recognised the People's Republic of China in 1953 and allowed some basic diplomacy which lead to an opening for U.S. President Richard Nixon, called "Ping Pong Diplomacy", in the early 1970s.

 The ITTF also approved unified Korean team to compete at the World Table Tennis Championships in 1991 and 2018.

 In reaction to the 2022 Russian invasion of Ukraine, the ITTF banned Russian and Belarusian players and officials from its competitions.
+But this reaction has slowed down in 30 March 2023, stated that Russian and Belarusian players will be re-allowed to participate ITTF and WTT competitions under strict conditions of neutrality, with government or state officials, and national symbols such as flags and anthems of both countries to continue being banned in ITTF-sanctioned events.